smitoi/evcs/README.md

 # EVCS Management System

 REST API for an electric vehicle charging station management system using Laravel 9.
-Due to the minimal requirements, I kept a small number - for a bigger application the whole logic present in the controllers would have been isolated in services / repositories, with DTOs for passing data around.
+Due to the minimal requirements, I kept a small number of classes - for a bigger application the whole logic present in the controllers would have been isolated in services / repositories / observers, with DTOs for passing data around.

 - [x] Administrators can manage companies.
 - [x] Administrators can manage charging stations.